TimSturgis/Azure-SIEM-Lab/README.md

 </p>

-The data connection rule was then used to generate alerts when login events occur.
+The data connection rule was then used to generate alerts when successful login events occur.
 <br/>

 ![creating security alert based on the query](https://github.com/user-attachments/assets/6e23b40a-a885-47a3-acbd-064f0b87eb30)